pwall567/kjson/CUSTOM.md

 }
 ```

-The `fromJSON` in the companion object may optionally be specified as an extension function on `JSONConfig`.
+The `fromJSON` in the companion object may optionally be specified as an extension function on `JSONContext`.
-If this form is used, the config in effect at the time of deserialization is available as `this`, and it may be passed
+If this form is used, the context in effect at the time of deserialization is available as `this`, and it may be passed
 on to nested deserialization calls.

 ### `fromJSON` lambda in the `JSONConfig`